alexharri/website/posts/clipboard.md

 ## What do browsers write to the clipboard for custom data types?

 We've learned that we can write and read custom data types to and from the clipboard across browser tabs, but not across applications.
-So what are the browsers actually storing when custom data types are written to the clipboard?
+So what are the browsers writing to the native OS clipboard when writing custom data types?

 I ran the following in a `copy` listener in each of the major browsers on my Macbook: